liferay/liferay-docs/devGuide/en/chapters/02-tools-and-dev.markdown

 proud to show you some additional plugins that you can create using Maven archetypes.

-Check out these exciting archetypes that are now available:
+Check out these exciting archetypes that are available:

 - Liferay ServiceBuilder portlets
 - Liferay webs